UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 <iframe src="/module7/charts/02/unnamed-chunk-4.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: We don’t always have a barchart to drive the selections from.
+Notes: We don’t always have a bar chart to drive the selections from.
-What if we only created a scatterplot, but still wanted to be able to select data from different Origins?
+What if we only create a scatterplot, but still want to be able to select data from different origins?

 Instead of using a separate chart, we could use the legend to make the selections.
-We can specify to Altair that we want to make the legend interactive, by binding `selection_multi` to it.
+We can tell Altair that we want to make the legend interactive, by binding `selection_multi` to it.

-We then need to link this new selection (called `click_legend` to distinguish it from the previous slide) to the points opacity encoding and add it to the plot.
+We then need to link this new selection to the points opacity encoding and add it to the plot.

 Now if you click the legend, it will select the corresponding